Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 ## Series Structure

-The series functions as the umbrella identity for a modular research record.
+The series functions as one research record with separately citable parts.

-Individual artifacts remain separately citable.

 That means: